 The Approver is responsible for approving the monthly purchasing card transactions of their cardholders and ensuring they comply with University policies and procedures.
 Once the Approver signs the p-card expense report of a Cardholder, they are attesting to the validity of the Cardholder’s purchases.
 The Approver will also assist in assigning cardholder spending limits and monitoring adherence to purchasing card policies and procedures.
 The Approver is responsible for retrieving purchasing cards in the event of termination or change in employment status of a cardholder under their supervision.

 The Approver should generally be the cardholder’s supervisor unless an alternate approver has been designated.
 The approver must have an appropriate level of delegated signature authority.
 The p card expense report approver should also approve expense reimbursement requests for the cardholder to reduce the risk of duplication.
-Alternate approvers may be designated on the P-Card User Agreement form, and must be approved by the appropriate fiscal officer, and should not be a subordinate of the cardholder.
+Alternate approvers may be designated on the P-Card New Approver Reviewer Agreement, and must be approved by the appropriate fiscal officer, and should not be a subordinate of the cardholder.